 - Interest in plant science, plant pathology, or plant molecular biology.

-This program is open to students from all universities (not just Ohio State).
+- This program is open to students from all universities (not just Ohio State).
+However, it is limited to students who are eligible to work in the United States.

 TO APPLY > Application Form (MS Word)